AI-ready course review built around a clear quality standard.

 For a faculty member, chair, CTL, or program lead who wants a credible outside review of a live course.

-Does your course meet the AI-ready standard?
+Does your course or program meet the AI-ready standards?